korkutlab/imogimap/inst/shiny/interpretation.md

 ### Table:

-For each gene pair, a synergy score and three statistical assessments are calculated.
+For each gene pair, a combined action score and three statistical assessments are calculated.
 Gene1Expr and Gene2Expr columns show expression levels of Gene1 and Gene2 correspondingly.
-A positive synergy score with both gene expressions marked as "High" indicates a synergistic increase of Immune-associated phenotype (IAP) level in response to high expression of both genes.
-A negative synergy score with both genes marked as "High" indicates synergistic decrease of IAP level in response to high expression of both genes.
-The higher the absolute value of a synergy score is, the stronger the two genes co-associate with IAP levels.
+A positive combined action score with both gene expressions marked as "High" indicates a synergistic increase of Immune-associated phenotype (IAP) level in response to high expression of both genes.
+A negative combined action score with both genes marked as "High" indicates synergistic decrease of IAP level in response to high expression of both genes.
+The higher the absolute value of a combined action score is, the stronger the two genes co-associate with IAP levels.

-Similarly, A positive synergy score with both gene expressions marked as "Low" indicates a synergistic increase of Immune-associated phenotype (IAP) level in response to low expression of both genes.
-A negative synergy score with both genes marked as "low" means synergistic decrease of IAP level in response to low expression of both genes.
+Similarly, A positive combined action score with both gene expressions marked as "Low" indicates a synergistic increase of Immune-associated phenotype (IAP) level in response to low expression of both genes.
+A negative combined action score with both genes marked as "low" means synergistic decrease of IAP level in response to low expression of both genes.

 Three statistical measurements include: